jungbo-slack/problem-program/README.md

 - More verbose build instructions will come later.

 ## License ##
 - This program is licensed under GPLv3.
 Please take a look at LICENSE.md for full license.

 ## Credit ##
 - Made by Team jungbo-slack (spear-root,hotmandu,minary,gunwoo7)
+- jungbo means 'information' in Korean